aiven/devportal/docs/tutorials/talk-to-kafka.rst

         producer = KafkaProducer(
             bootstrap_servers=f"{HOST}:{SSL_PORT}", # From the connection information for the managed service security_protocol="SSL",
-            ssl_cafile="ca.pem", # From the connection information for managed service ssl_certfile="service.cert", # From the connection information for managed service ssl_keyfile="service.key", # From the connection information for managed service )
+            ssl_cafile="ca.pem", # From the connection information for the managed service ssl_certfile="service.cert", # From the connection information for the managed service ssl_keyfile="service.key", # From the connection information for the managed service )

         # Generate 10 messages in total with 1 second interval